Alegrasz/SFML_Game/README.md

 - [ ] be able to change screen resolution
 - [ ] weapons menu?
 - [ ] diagnol stairs that the player can walk in a diagnol path
+- [ ] ai with detection and jumping capabilties